 Rhode Island's Rankings in the

-Rhode Island's Performance In Recent Annual Highway Reports
+Rhode Island's Overall Ranking in Recent Annual Highway Reports

-Rhode Island’s highway system ranks 48th in the nation in overall cost-effectiveness and condition, according to the Annual Highway Report by Reason Foundation.
-This is a one-spot increase from the previous report, where Rhode Island ranked 49th overall.
+Rhode Island’s highway system ranks 46th in the nation in overall cost-effectiveness and condition, according to the Annual Highway Report by Reason Foundation.
+This is a two-spot improvement from the previous report, where Rhode Island ranked 48th overall.

-In safety and performance categories, Rhode Island ranks 2nd in overall fatality rate, 50th in structurally deficient bridges, 31st in traffic congestion, 10th in urban Interstate pavement condition and 1st in rural Interstate pavement condition.
+In safety and performance categories, Rhode Island ranks 4th in overall fatality rate, 50th in structurally deficient bridges, 46th in traffic congestion, 7th in urban Interstate pavement condition, and 1st in rural Interstate pavement condition.

 Rhode Island’s state-controlled highway mileage makes it the 49th largest highway system in the country.